USING AROMATHERAPY AT HOME

 It's important to use essential oils safely though & ensure you have a good idea of what you are doing.
 So here's a very brief guide about aromatherapy & information on how to use it.
 I hope you find it interesting.
 Please note it's not a definitive resource or intended to be a substitute for treatment from trained professionals.
 If you have any questions do get in touch, I'm happy to help.

-Or visit my online Neal's Yard Remedies Organic Shop where you can buy: Gifts, Essential Oils, Diffusers, Aromatherapy, Base Oils / Lotions, Skin / Hair / Body Care, Herbal Teas, Natural Remedies & CBD Oil.
+Or visit my online Neal's Yard Remedies Organic Shop where you can buy: Gifts, Essential Oils, Diffusers, Aromatherapy, Base Oils / Lotions, Skin / Hair / Body Care, Herbal Teas & Natural Remedies.

 In the meantime have fun & enjoy learning about this fascinating therapeutic subject.